 FTP is another way to share files large and small over the internet.
 Chances are you used it when downloading a digital product or torrent online.

-You can set up an FTP server on your own computer, but you’ll need to open that computer to the internet so everyone can access it to download files.
-You also need to be away from that computer at all times, and you may want to check if your ISP is imposing any restrictions on server running.
+You can set up an FTP server on your computer, but you’ll need to open that computer to the internet so everyone can access it to download files.
+It would help if you also were away from the computer at all times.
+You may want to check if your ISP is imposing any restrictions on the server running.
 If you already have an internet-connected server (such as you can rent a web host to host a website), you can almost always set up an FTP server that way and is not deal with some of those problems.